TranNgocThien/button_game/README.md

 ```
 ### Game rule

-- You'll start from Blue
+- You'll start from Blue.
-- Reset will put you back to Blue
+- Reset will put you back to Blue.
-- From Blue, you can go with Green
+- From Blue, you can go with Green.
-- From Blue, you can go with Yellow
+- From Blue, you can go with Yellow.
-- From Green, you can only go to Blue
+- From Green, you can only go to Blue.
-- From Yellow, you can only go to Blue
+- From Yellow, you can only go to Blue.
-- You cannot visit Yellow consecutively
+- You cannot visit Yellow consecutively.